slurpinpuffs/SMS-Fisher/README.md

-# pdf-to-fishbowl
+# PDFish
-A script to reformat a PDF file to an Excel sheet that can be imported to Fishbowl.
+A script to reformat a PDF file with a Santini bill to a .xlsx file that can be imported directly into Fishbowl.